 Africa’s fragile health systems are struggling to cope with rapidly rising demand and insufficient investment.

-Malaria, HIV/AIDS, and other diseases are longstanding challenges on the continent, their effects compounded by poverty and malnutrition.
-New shocks live COVID-19 have energized the debate around transforming Africa’s health care systems so they can best serve everyone on the continent.
+Malaria, HIV/AIDS, and other diseases are longstanding challenges on the continent that have been worsened by poverty and malnutrition.
+New shocks like COVID-19 have energized the debate around transforming Africa’s health care systems so they can best serve everyone.

-The private sector has an important role to play in this transformation, as private hospitals and clinics can remove the burden from cash-strapped public systems and introduce innovative solutions to meet 21st century challenges.
+The private sector has an important role to play in this transformation.
+For example, private hospitals and clinics can remove the burden from cash-strapped public systems and introduce innovative solutions to meet 21st century challenges.

 Attracting private sector investment and expertise into Africa’s health sector will, however, require market creation, wider social insurance coverage, increased public-private engagement, and an improved regulatory environment.

 IFC’s support for Africa’s health sector is delivered through both direct investments and advisory services.
-IFC supports health care providers, but also the life sciences industry, and medical technologies and education.
+IFC finances health care providers, the life sciences industry, and medical device manufacturers and new technologies.

-As of June 2020, IFC had an active portfolio of more than $2 billion in health care companies in emerging markets, including $161 million in sub-Saharan Africa.
+As of June 2020, IFC had an active portfolio of more than $2 billion in health care companies in emerging markets, including more than $165 million in sub-Saharan Africa.